MillerRabin/thinker-robot/readme.md

 Physically, the robot-manipulator is amount of leverages connected together.
 Every leverage can has 3 Degrees of Freedom by default.
 X, Y and Z. But for every leverage amount of DoF can be customized.
 Every engine of robot-manipulator can be mapped to DoF of specific leverage.

 I used 6 DoF robot-manipulator to perform the test.
 Look how it was mapped in my case.

 ![6 DoF engine mapping example](/docs/images/engine-mapping.png "6 DoF engine mapping example")

 ### Units
+The units are millimeters.
-The units are millimeters with zero point at the center of robot
+The zero point is the center of robot

 As example the task:
 ```json